-Mar 28, 2017 | On the womb
+March 28th, 2017 | On the Womb

 This evening, I was sitting at the Didirion Station in San Jose waiting for a bus to Los Angeles.
-It was a Monday evening, 11pm.
+It was a Monday evening, 11 pm.
 I just finished a goodbye dinner in a good restaurant with my sister.
 I was at the station from where the cheapest buses to Los Angeles were taking off, and I was there mostly to taste some folklore; just to try some simple life from time to time once I am on travel.

 She is probably commuting to school by these dirty buses.
 And she is still making notes in print, what an old school style, doesn’t she have a laptop?”
-And then I realized that the person sitting on that bench is me myself.
+And then I realized that the person sitting on that bench is me.
 More precisely: me, twelve years ago.
 I was looking like this, and behaving like this.
-So much can change for as little time as a decade… Where will I be in a decade from now?
+So much can change in as little time as a decade… Where will I be in a decade from now?
 No idea…

 I am writing this because I feel I am developing at a fast speed right now — as a researcher, and as a person.
 The destination, however, remains unknown.
-In a sense, a development is inevitable: whatever you choose, then — as long as you are willing to learn — you will develop in this or that way.
-And that makes me feel like being on the womb: yes, life is a gamble, but with expected returns so high that the strategy does not even matter that much, it is just important to keep on playing.
+In a sense, development is inevitable: whatever you choose, then — as long as you are willing to learn — you will develop in this or that way.
+And that makes me feel like being in the womb: yes, life is a gamble, but with expected returns so high that the strategy does not even matter that much, it is just important to keep on playing.